 Drilling out the speaker rivets (Crutchfield Research Photo)

-The woofers are riveted onto the door, so you will have to drill out the rivets using a 1/8" drill bit.
-You’ll need an adapter bracket to install your new speakers.
+The woofers are riveted onto the door, so you'll have to drill out the rivets using a 1/8" drill bit.
+You’ll also need an adapter bracket to install your new speakers.
 Mount the speaker in the bracket, then hold it up to the door and use a pen to mark the locations for the screw holes.
 Set the speaker assembly aside and drill the new screw holes, again using a 1/8" bit.
 Then connect the speaker wiring harness and screw the speaker into place.
-(The mounting bracket and wiring harness are included free with your Crutchfield speaker purchase.)
+The mounting bracket and wiring harness are available at a discounted price with your Crutchfield speaker purchase.

 The factory tweeter (Crutchfield Research Photo)